IT’S STILL DARK AT TWILIGHT: Scrubbing off the Whitewash of Urban Fantasy!

 So, don’t tell me writers just write to merely entertain, when entertainment has such a powerful, deep and lasting impression on the minds of us all.

 This is why Black speculative fiction is so important.
-In my own work of Urban Fantasy, Redeemer, the hero, Ezekiel Cross, is a Black man from an Atlanta of the future who is used in an experiment that transports him to an Atlanta of the past – our present.
+In my own work of Urban Fantasy, Redeemer: The Cross Chronicles, the hero, Ezekiel Cross, is a Black man from an Atlanta of the future who is used in an experiment that transports him to an Atlanta of the past – our present.
 This Atlanta is a gritty, real Atlanta in which intelligent and powerful Black people – both good and bad – exist.

-Will it change the world?
-Maybe…give it a read and let me know.
+Will they change the world?
+Maybe…give them a read and let me know.